darwinia-network/docs/docs/evm/chains/crab.md

+# Crab Chain

-Crab is a canary chain with real economic value for Darwinia chain, and its positioning is similar to Polkadot’s Kusama Network.
-To expect chaos is a reasonable assumption!
+Crab serves as Darwinia's canary network with genuine economic significance, akin to how Kusama functions for Polkadot.
+Anticipating chaos is par for the course!

-Crab is now a [parachain of Kusama](https://kusama.subscan.io/parachain/2229).
+Crab is now a [parachain of Kusama](https://kusama.subscan.io/parachain/2105).

 ## Connect Wallet